Sinner Cleared Of Wrongdoing After Failing Anti-Doping Tests

-Paris: tennis world number one Jannik Sinner has been cleared of any wrongdoing for two anti-doping violations earlier in the season, the International Tennis Integrity Agency (ITIA) announced Tuesday.
+PARIS - tennis World No.1 Jannik Sinner has been cleared of any wrongdoing for two anti-doping violations earlier in the season, the International Tennis Integrity Agency (ITIA) announced on Tuesday.

 A further sample, conducted eight days later out of competition, also tested positive for low levels of the same metabolite.